Indefinite Suspensions for Federal Employees

 Due Process Issues

 One of the potential issues in reversing an indefinite suspension without pay involves a failure by the federal agency to provide due process.
-Due process for such an action requires that a notice of charges against the federal employee be sufficiently detailed to give the employee a meaningful opportunity to be heard.
+Due process requires that a notice of charges against the federal employee be sufficiently detailed to give the employee a meaningful opportunity to be heard.
 See Mason v.
 Dep’t of the Navy, 70 M.S.P.R.
 584, 586 (1996).
 In analyzing such an issue, the Board examines whether lack of specificity in the notice detrimentally affected the appellant.
 See Dawson v.
 Dep’t of Agriculture, 2013 MSPB Lexis 1233 (2013) (the agency’s failure to give the appellant prior notice of the specific reason for his indefinite suspension, i.e., reasonable cause to believe he committed a crime, abridged his constitutional right to minimum due process of law.).

 Harmful Error Issues